 No, I cared about creating change, something off book

 Thank you to everyone that submitted an entry.
 The learning should not stop when Hispanic Heritage Month ends.
 These themes and topics can enrich cross-curricular learning all year round.
-That’s why we’ve updated the contest page so you can access the rap-writing lesson at any time.
+That’s why we’ve updated the Hispanic Heritage Month Contest page so you can access the rap-writing lesson and other resources at any time.